Get 80% off your plan for your first 6 months.*

 • Digital transformation: Companies updating systems

-Key benefit: Shows whether your business generates enough cash to fund growth while maintaining operations.
+The key benefit is clarity on whether your business generates enough cash to fund growth while maintaining day-to-day operations.
+You'll need to analyse future capital needs in detail, so consider getting professional help.

-Entry cost analysis looks at what it would cost to build your business from scratch, including startup expenses, equipment and the cost of winning your first customers.
+Entry-cost analysis calculates what it would cost to build your business from scratch.
+This includes startup expenses, equipment purchases, and the cost of acquiring your first customers.

 • Manufacturing: Equipment and facility costs are primary value drivers